dwhieb/Nuuchahnulth/README.md

 ## Reporting Typos & Issues

-To report a typo or other problem, please email [Daniel W. Hieber](mailto:dwhieb@gmail.com).
+To report a typo or other problem, [open an issue on GitHub][new-issue].

 ## Corpus Statistics